Corybas trilobus: Description

 Corybas trilobus is a variable terrestrial, perennial herb whose boundaries continue to be further delineated.
 The following description adheres to its 2016 delineation sensu stricto.
 C. trilobus has a single reniform (kidney-shaped) leaf born on a petiole that is 13–24 mm long.
-The leaf itself is at least 18 mm in diameter and is longer than it is wide; its apex is broad but ends ends with a sudden sharp point, and its base is distinctly two-lobed.
+The leaf itself is at least 18 mm in diameter and is longer than it is wide; its apex is broad but ends with a sudden sharp point, and its base is distinctly two-lobed.
 The single flower is held on a peduncle with a small, slender floral bract; the ovary is pale yellow-green and ribbed.
 The flower is characteristically mostly pale-colored except for its labellum margins.
 The dorsal sepal arches over the labellum and is broadly rounded at the apex; it is green and does not extend past the labellum.
 It presses firmly against the apex of the labellum and does not fold backwards.
 The lateral sepals are long and filiform (thread-like), often crimson at the base and fading to crystalline pink or white near the tips.
 The petals are similar though noticeably shorter; they still exceed 43 mm.
 The labellum is translucent green, but its borders tend to be streaked or splotched with crimson-maroon.
 It is strongly downturned and rounded.
 Flowering occurs from September to November.
 The peduncle elongates greatly as the capsule ripens.

 Corybas trilobus can be confused with several other species, some in the C. trilobus species complex and some not.
 Its distinguishing features include its dorsal sepal, which must not extend past the labellum or be reflexed, its strongly reniform leaves, which are wider than they are long, its mostly pale, elliptic flowers but with slightly pigmented labella, and its long petiole and petals.